• Home

 • Mindfulness and Meditation:

-• Why it Matters: These practices equip law students with tools to handle stress, crucial for mental health and wellness at law school.
+• Why it Matters: These practices equip law students with tips and tools to handle stress, which is crucial for mental health.

 • Benefits: Reduced anxiety, improved focus, and emotional balance.